rust-lang/book/2018-edition/src/ch01-02-hello-world.md

 ## Hello, World!

-Now that you have Rust installed, let’s write your first Rust program.
-It’s traditional when learning a new language to write a little program to print the text “Hello, world!” to the screen, so we’ll do the same here!
+Now that you’ve installed Rust, let’s write your first Rust program.
+It’s traditional when learning a new language to write a little program that prints the text `Hello, world!` to the screen, so we’ll do the same here!

 > Note: This book assumes basic familiarity with the command line.
-Rust itself
+Rust makes
-> makes no specific demands about your editing, tooling, or where your code
+> no specific demands about your editing or tooling or where your code lives, so
-> lives, so if you prefer an IDE (Integrated Development Environment) to the
+> if you prefer to use an integrated development environment (IDE) instead of
-> command line, feel free to use your favorite IDE.
+> the command line, feel free to use your favorite IDE.
 Many IDEs now have some
 > degree of Rust support; check the IDE’s documentation for details.
-Enabling
+Recently,
-> great IDE support has been a recent focus of the Rust team, and progress
+> the Rust team has been focusing on enabling great IDE support, and progress
 > has been made rapidly on that front!

 ### Creating a Project Directory

-First, make a directory to put your Rust code in.
-Rust doesn’t care where your code lives, but for the exercises and projects in this book, we’d suggest making a *projects* directory in your home directory and keeping all your projects there.
+You’ll start by making a directory to store your Rust code.
+It doesn’t matter to Rust where your code lives, but for the exercises and projects in this book, we suggest making a *projects* directory in your home directory and keeping all your projects there.

-Open a terminal and enter the following commands to make a *projects* directory and, inside that, a directory for this “Hello, world!” project:
+Open a terminal and enter the following commands to make a *projects* directory and a directory for the Hello, world! project within the *projects* directory.

-Linux and Mac:
+For Linux and macOS, enter this:

 ```text
 $ mkdir ~/projects